by Matt Slick

 I have developed a "doctrine grid" where I have tried to arrange essential and non-essential doctrines into an easily understandable system.
 The essential doctrines are essential because the Bible says they are.
 Let me give you two examples.
 In John 8:24 Jesus said, "Unless you believe that I am, you will die in your sins."
 This is an essential doctrine because it has a penalty of damnation for denying it.
 Likewise 1 Cor.
 15:14 says that "if Christ be not raised, your faith is in vain."
 Here too we see an essential doctrine because there is a condition of condemnation upon its denial.
 So too with the other essentials (justification by faith, monotheism, and the gospel) that the Scripture declare to be essential.
 See my doctrine grid again.

 Though I consider universalism to be a false belief, I cannot automatically pronounce condemnation upon a person who acknowledges the essentials of the Christian faith and also affirms universal salvation.
 I don't because I don't see the Scriptures doing it.
 Would I consider someone who holds to both the essentials and universalism to be inconsistent and confused?
 Absolutely!
 Should they repent?
 Yes!
 Does it mean he is unsaved?
-I can't say it does.
+I can't say that it does.